Edit Concordance File

 The entries "Match case" and "Word only" are interpreted as "No" or FALSE if they are empty or zero (0).
 All other contents are interpreted as "Yes" or TRUE.

-For example, to include the word "Boston" in your alphabetical index under the "Cities" entry, enter the following line in the concordance file:
+For example, to include the word "London" in your alphabetical index under the "Cities" entry, enter the following line in the concordance file:

-This also finds "Boston" if it is written in lowercase letters.
+This also finds "London" if it is written in lower-case letters.

-To include the "Beacon Hill" district in Boston under the "Cities" entry, enter the following line:
+To include the "Westminster" district in London under the "Cities" entry, enter the following line: